-Getting started with digital marketing is a process that can happen overnight or can take a very long time.
-At Contitude, when we start working with clients who are relatively new to digital marketing, we always go through the basic requirements that need to be in place for us to do the best job possible for and with our clients.
+Starting to work with digital marketing is a process that can happen overnight or take a very long time.
+When we at Contitude start working with customers who are relatively new to digital marketing, we always go through the basic conditions that need to be in place so that we can do the best possible job for and with our customers.

 In this blog post, we'll go through these basics and also give you tips on how to get started on that work, in the order of priority that we think works best: